Table of Contents

 Hyaluronic acid can bind up to 1000 times its weight in water!
 In other words, it functions as a humectant and holds water molecules onto the surface of your skin to keep it well plumped, firm and hydrated.
 With it’s power of hydrating and moisturizing, hyaluronic acid can smoothen out stretch marks making them less visible, not only that, it can also plump and firm the skin.

 Hyaluronic acid can be found in serums (pure hyaluronic acid serum) it can also be found in creams, soaps and lotions too.
 You can use the cream or serum.
 But to get the most out of hyaluronic acid, we recommend you should use hyaluronic acid serum.

 Tretinoin is derived from Vitamin A, (from the family of retinoids), which is used in treatment of acne/pimples and slows down visual sign of premature aging.
 Which comes in different brand names such as Retin-a, A,ret, Renova, Avita.
 And also comes in different percentage, 0.025%, 0.05%, and 0.1%.

 - 0.1%: Strongest or highest percentage.

-Tretinion also comes in gel and cream form.
+Tretinoin also comes in gel and cream formula.

-Note: Tretinion may cause irritations such as peeling, dryness and redness.
-This are signs that retinol is doing it’s work.
-Your skin is trying to build tolerance towards retinoid because of the cell turnover process.
-This signs should fade away after sometime, but for the mean time, it’s highly recommended you should deeply moisturize while using retinoids in general.
+Note: Tretinoin may cause irritations such as peeling, dryness and redness.
+This phase is called “Retinization” Your skin is trying to build tolerance towards retinoid because of the cell turnover process.
+This signs should fade away after sometime (about 4 weeks), but for the mean time, it’s highly recommended you should deeply moisturize while using retinoids in general.

-Since tretinion medication is only issued on prescription, speak with your doctor first before using It.
+Since tretinoin medication is only issued on prescription, speak with your doctor first before using It.